 How long the condition is expected to last

 Your child may require antibiotic therapy as a precaution to prevent future urinary tract infections.

-In some cases, medical intervention is not required because the megaureter will resolve on its own over time.
+In some cases, the megaureter will resolve on its own over time.
 If there is a blockage of the urinary tract, however, a megaureter may require surgical intervention.
 The surgical procedure involves removing the section of the ureter that is abnormal, reducing it, and reconnecting the ureter.